 The Piemaker and the Fox

-A trial of tiny white paw prints led Iman to the kitchen counter.
+A trail of tiny white paw prints led Iman to the kitchen counter.
 Crumbs were scattered atop the surface among the flour; the remnants of what should have been a steaming-hot pie.
 She snatched a knife and stomped into the dining hall, following the trail to a darkened corner.

 A fennec fox sat cleaning its paws on one of the cushions.